zapatomagistral-byte/First-6-monts-summary/readme.md

 ## 🧠 Overall Reflection & Looking Forward

 Overall, this has been a great learning experience.
 I am pretty proud of the timeframe in which I made all of this.
-Still, I know it is not *thaaaaaaaat* surprising, as having a Google account nowadays gives you access to basically top-tier robotics and AI professors (Frontier LLMs) that will clear any doubt you have in a second for free.
+Still, I know it is not *thaat* surprising, as having a Google account nowadays gives you access to basically top-tier robotics and AI professors (Frontier LLMs) that will clear any doubt you have in a second for free.

 Looking forward, I will probably stop coding by hand.
-I think I have finally reached the point where I can start to really think about how to engineer solutions to deep learning problems and leave the coding itself to an agent.
+I think I have finally reached the point where I can start to really think about how to engineer solutions to deep learning problems (which is my dream and what i want to work on) and leave the coding itself to an agent, just still verifying it myself.
 I will most likely pause on computer vision right now and go towards NLP or World Models.

 ---